AntoineThebaud/swlcalc/README.md

 swlcalc
 =======

 swlcalc is a fan-made gear planner for Secret World Legends (SWL), a MMORPG by Funcom.
-It can be used, to plan your gear progression, to visualize which stats you will reach at a given level and also to share and show others what gear you use to tackle encounters in PvE or PvP.
+It can be used to plan your gear progression, to visualize the item power you will reach with a given gear, and also to share and show others what gear you use to tackle encounters in PvE or PvP.

 *This project is still on early phase of development.
 No release is available yet.*

 **swlcalc features:**
-* All custom gear from level 1 Standard to level 70 Legendary.
-[TODO : add gear with passive effects]
-* All glyphs from level 1 Standard to level 20 Legendary.
+* All the gear slots (weapons and talismans) and their bound item/glyph/signet are customizable.
+* Item Power is calculated and displayed for each slot.
+* The total value that you gear give for each secondary stat (critical rating, critical chances, evade rating..) is displayed in the summary
-* Item Power calculation.
+* The average Item Power of you gear is displayed in the summary.
-* Total stats calculation [TODO : phys & mag prot]
+* Any gear simulation done with swlcalc can be shared with others.

-**Coming features:**
+**future features:**
-* All signets from level 1 Standard to level 20 Legendary.
-[TODO : add swl signets]
-* All gadgets.
-[TODO : Nothing done]
-* Stats ratio calculation.
-[TODO : formulas to update]
-* Anima allocation.
-[TODO : Nothing done]
-* Gear cost calculation (XP, MoF, Shards) [TODO : Nothing done]
+* Some features to be released can be found in the [swlcalc features board](https://github.com/AntoineThebaud/swlcalc/projects/1).
+* Otherwise, feel free to suggest new features in the [issues](https://github.com/AntoineThebaud/swlcalc/issues) !

 Once released, swlcalc will be hosted at http://AntoineThebaud.github.io/swlcalc.

-**Notes:** swlcalc was created from [tswcalc](https://github.com/joakibj/tswcalc), a gear planner designed for The Secret World (TSW).
+**Notes :** swlcalc was built from [tswcalc](https://github.com/joakibj/tswcalc), a gear planner designed for The Secret World (TSW).
 All active development of swlcalc takes place in the [`develop`](https://github.com/AntoineThebaud/swlcalc/tree/develop) branch.
 The tip of [`master`](https://github.com/AntoineThebaud/swlcalc/tree/master) always points to the latest, stable release.
 All releases are tagged.
 The latest release is deployed to the [`gh-pages`](https://github.com/joakibj/tswcalc/tree/gh-pages) branch.

 Prerequisites
 --------